F286/f286.github.io/_posts/2018-03-05-let-them-make-plan.md

 Again, after some back and forth, she replied, "If it's something important."

 Great!
 She made the plan.
 Sure I asked her questions, but I **let her make it**.
 It was her plan, and she was super motivated to carry it out.
 She had ownership, responsiblity, and pride in her work.
-And most importantly, the plan was a success.
+When she got tired, I joked, "Well it was your plan."
+She faced the challenge forthrightly, with a sense of purpose since she had chosen the approach.
+The mission was a success.